danielrcollins1/OED-Expanded/monsters.md

 **Languages**: It is assumed than an intelligent creature has a base 1 in 6 chance to speak common.

+**Level Drain**: Characters are allowed a Save vs Death to avoid Level Drain effect.
+If the save is failed, XP is set to the midpoint of the prior level.
+Current and Max HP are reduced proportionally (divide by original level), possibly resulting in death at 0hp.
+The number of lost HP should be noted and returned if/when the level is re-achieved.

 **Magic to Hit**: For every 4 *natural* Hit Die a creature possesses, it is capable of harming creatures that normally require +1 magic weapon to hit.

 **Mental Attacks**: Undead, golems, slimes, plants, and other non-intelligent creatures are generally immune to such effects, unless specifically targeting that type.